yyu-k/4215_proj/go-slang/README.md

 - while loops are a type of for loops in Golang: https://go.dev/tour/flowcontrol/3
 - String Literals are implemented on the basis that "" is the standard string, `` allows for new line characters, and '' is a single rune (the unicode code point of the character) https://yuminlee2.medium.com/golang-double-single-and-back-quotes-a347622e8081#cfa9
 - Attempts to assign keytokens are a form of parse error
+- Precedence follows the specifications, but bitwise operators are not implemented: https://go.dev/ref/spec#Operators
 - +=, -=, ++, -- are not implemented